AirshipCMS/Docs/Page-Templates.md

 ## Page Propellers
 "Propellers" is the Airship name for the markup used to render CMS content.
 Propellers markup follows [HandlebarsJS](http://handlebarsjs.com/) syntax.

 On any page, you can add the code `{{{help}}}` within the html markup.
 This will render a list of all data that is available for rendering.
-The following sections list the [Page Properties](#user-content-page-properties) and [Page Datafields](#user-content-page-datafields) that can be rendered on a page.
+The following sections list the [Page Properties](https://airshipcms.io/documentation/view/page-properties) and [Datafields](https://airshipcms.io/documentation/view/datafields) that can be rendered on a page.

 Propellers markup is wrapped by double or triple curly brackets.
 Properties and Fields typically use double curly brackets like this: `{{variable_name}}` unless the content of the field contains HTML, in which case triple curly brackets should be used: `{{{variable_name}}}`.